Share On Social!

 Salles, currently the NRC’s director of reserve officer accessions, has been drawn to a life of service from an early age.

 “I have wanted to join the Navy since high school when I was a part of the NJROTC unit,” said Salles.
 “There, I was first exposed to the Navy and I knew this was the place where I could grow and thrive to the best of my abilities and have a rewarding experience.”

 And a rewarding experience she has had indeed.

-Salles has been given the chance to serve in a variety of career fields from Public Affairs to Naval Flight Officer to her current field of Human Resources.
+Salles has served in a variety of career fields from Public Affairs to Naval Flight Officer to her current field of Human Resources.
 Whatever community Salles was involved with, she credits the Navy for providing so many opportunities.

 “The military has shaped me in ways I could never have imagined since I first joined in November of 2007,” said Salles.
 “I am so much more mature, wise and educated than I was 10 years ago.
 The Navy has sharpened me spiritually, physically and mentally by challenging me to be the best version of myself through everyday occurrences and opportunities.
 Every day in the military is an opportunity to do well for others and for one’s self.”

 Salles has found that serving others provides a high level of self-satisfaction.